ipld/specs/data-model-layer/data-model.md

 issues than applications that do not.

-Codec implementations that can de-serialization and roundtrip arbitrary byte data in strings will see less bug reports from people working with data produced by applications that serialize arbitrary byte data into strings.
+Codec implementations that can de-serialization and roundtrip arbitrary byte data in strings will see fewer bug reports from people working with data produced by applications that serialize arbitrary byte data into strings.

 #### Bytes kind